chef/knife-openstack/README.md

 knife openstack flavor list
 ---------------------------

 Outputs a list of all available flavors (available hardware configuration for a server) available to the currently configured OpenStack Compute cloud account.
-Each flavor has a unique combination of disk space and memory capacity.
+Each flavor has a unique combination of virtual cpus, disk space and memory capacity.
 This data can be useful when choosing a flavor id to pass to the `knife openstack server create` subcommand.

 knife openstack image list
 --------------------------